wivoliveira/CAP-394/3_EDA.md

 counts_cp.round(2)
 ```

-    Table 3.
-Average annual cloud cover (%) observed in each Brazilian state.
+    Table 3.2.
+Average annual cloud cover (%) observed in each Brazilian state, for each platform.